Joint Task Force 51: 2025 Los Angeles Deployment

 Approximately 2,000 other California National Guardsman have been placed under Title 10 status, but have not been deployed to Los Angeles County.

 On June 18, roughly 500 California National Guard soldiers attached to Task Force 51 were deployed to assist multiple federal law enforcement agencies in raids on a large marijuana growth operation 130 miles from Los Angeles in the eastern Coachella Valley.
 A NORTHCOM spokesperson stated that the "catalyst of this order was related to events occurring in Los Angeles; however, the president's order and NORTHCOM's mission is not constrained by the geography of Southern California".

 On July 7, roughly 90 Guardsmen joined several federal agencies in a "show of force" at a largely empty MacArthur Park in Los Angeles for an hour before leaving.
 Defense officials stated it was not a military operation, but acknowledged the size and scope could make it look like one to the public.

+On December 10, California-based federal judge Charles B. Breyer issued a ruling ordering the National Guard deployment in Los Angeles to end.

+On December 31, Trump announced that the National Guard deployment to Los Angeles and other cities were over following a Supreme Court ruling against the administration's deployments.

 Organization and mission

 JTF-51 operates under U.S. Northern Command (USNORTHCOM) and serves as an initial entry coordinating element.
+When Army North as a titled headquarters retired, that mission, that responsibility of nation protection went under the United States Army Western Hemisphere Command.
+The commander of Task Force 51 new title is deputy commanding general for the homeland in the western hemisphere as well as commander JTF-51.